glimmerphoenix/rmd-latex-advanced/README.md

 **Q&A sites**

-* The [TeX - LaTeX site at SE](https://tex.stackexchange.com) is an invaluable resource to find answers to many questions on your daily work with LaTeX (and even R Markdown too).
+* The [TeX - LaTeX site at SE](https://tex.stackexchange.com) is an invaluable resource to find answers to many questions about LaTeX (and even R Markdown too).
 You can also find good advice from expert LaTeX users.
 I will refer to this site as `TeX-SE`.